michaellee1019/working-wheel/README.md

 **Wheel Positions:**

-The wheel has 6 positions, each 1/6 of a full rotation (60°):
+The wheel has 6 physical positions, each 1/6 of a full rotation (60°):

 0. **IN_MEETING (0)**: Currently in a busy event (transparency = opaque, not a special event type)
 1. **AVAILABLE (1)**: No other conditions are met